aeon-engine/libaeon/README.md

 ### Linux

-libAeon requires GCC 10 but parts still may work on GCC 9 or even 8 (Untested).
+libAeon requires GCC 9.2.0 or higher and has also been tested with GCC 10.
+Parts of the library may still work on GCC 8 (Untested).

 1. Make sure you have cloned the submodules

     ```git submodule update --init```

-2. Make sure that CMake uses the correct compiler.
-The easiest way to do this is to set some environment variables

-    ```
-    export CC=gcc10
-    export CXX=g++-10
-    ```

-3. Run `./bootstrap.sh`
+2. Run `./bootstrap.sh`

     This will download all dependencies and generate a Makefile in the `build` subfolder.

-4. Enter the `build` folder and run make
+3. Enter the `build` folder and run make

 ### Other platforms